 For example, if you run an auto repair garage in your hometown, you could have your main page set up with all your contact information and the services you provide.
-Then, create a separate website for each service, such as transmission flush, oil change, and brake jobs, which goes into detail about what those jobs entail.
-On those pages, link back to your main page or the main contact us page.
+Then, create a separate page for each service — such as transmission flush, oil change, and brake jobs — which details what those jobs entail.
+On those pages, link to your main page or the “contact us” page.

 In years past, most applications that ran on a computer had to be fully installed locally on that computer.
-Today, however, you can set up cloud-based apps and access them from any device with an Internet connection.
-In many cases, you can install these cloud-based apps onto a web server and simply access them through a web browser.
+But you can set up cloud-based apps and access them from any device with an internet connection.
+In many cases, you can install these apps onto a web server and simply access them through a web browser.

-Just keep in mind, however, that if you put an app on your web hosting and access it through your main URL, anyone who finds that URL has access.
-With this in mind, consider adding some type of security to the app to keep your systems safe and private.
+Keep in mind if you put an app on your web hosting and access it through your main URL, anyone who finds that URL has access.
+Consider adding security to the app to keep your systems safe and private.
 In most cases, a simple login and password requirement will suffice.